Support this great resolution from OSBOE member Brendan Shea. ACTION STEPS below.

 - Written testimony is received by sending an email to the board liaison Alex Goodman at SBOE@education.ohio.gov .
-He places it in the board materials online for board members and the public to access.[The September meeting is completed; the next meeting is October 11 and 12, public testimony on the 12th in the afternoon]
+He places it in the board materials online for board members and the public to access.[The next meeting is October 11 and 12, public testimony on the 12th in the afternoon]

-- Oral testimony means attending the state board meeting [next meeting: October 12 in Columbus] and speaking for up to 5 minutes to the board members, followed by questions from board members.
-This takes place during the public testimony section on the board's agenda which is typically in the morning.
-Submitting the oral testimony in writing in advance may be done which gives board members the opportunity to read it before the meeting but is not required.
+- Oral testimony means attending the state board meeting [next meeting: October 12 in Columbus] and speaking for up to 5 minutes to the board members, possibly followed by questions from board members.
+[This will now take place after lunch on Wed., Oct.
+12] Submitting the oral testimony in writing in advance may be done which gives board members the opportunity to read it before the meeting but is not required.
 See #1.